Caulk: Historical uses

+The caulkers’ work is especially hard, so much so that they do not toil later than three in the afternoon.
+The greater fatigue of the caulkers is attributable to their having to caulk in all positions of the bodyrecumbent or half-recumbent.
+When the bottom of the ship, for instance, the men have hardly room to stand.

 In riveted steel or iron ship construction, caulking was a process of rendering seams watertight by driving a thick, blunt chisel-like tool into the plating adjacent to the seam.
 This displaced the metal into a close fit with the adjoining piece.

 Caulking of iron and steel was also used by boilermakers in the era of riveted boilers to make the joints watertight and steamtight.